bradfordcondon/divseek-canada-portal/README.md

 Now, you can proceed to install Docker and Docker Compose.

+It is also recommended that a separate additional volume for each crop dataset deployed be created, following the above instructions.
+A 500 GB volume is likely to be needed for this given the genomic large data sets involved.
+Also, you may wish to attached volumes containing the raw input data (e.g. VCF files) as you need.
+You should configure /etc/fstab for boot mounting of the new volumes:

+    # These volumes need to be auto mounted upon each reboot of the system
+    # so you should (carefully) add them to the Linux /etc/fstab file
+    # of the server, something like the following text entries (customize for your crop):
+    /dev/vdb        /opt    ext4    rw,relatime     0       0
+    /dev/vdc        /opt/divseekcanada/data/downy-mildew    ext4    rw,relatime     0       0
+    /dev/vdd        /opt/divseekcanada/Sunflower    ext4    rw,relatime     0       0

 ## Installation of Docker

 To run Docker, you'll obviously need to [install Docker first](https://docs.docker.com/engine/installation/) in your target Linux operating environment (bare metal server or virtual machine running Linux).